marginal23326/Manga-Viewer/README.md

       - `Shift + S`: Open settings
       - `Esc`: Return to homepage

+**Note**: Ensure that no input field is currently focused for these shortcuts to work properly.

 - **Click to Scroll**: As an alternative, click the lower half or the upper half of the screen to scroll down or up, respectively.

 ## License